mrocklin/blog/_posts/work/2014-01-13-Text-Benchmarks.md

 meaningfully.
 I suspect that one can get more performance on both the Clojure and Julia solutions by adding type information.
 If any experts are out there on supplying type hints I'd be grateful for the suggestions.

+## Adding Java

+To see how much runtimes could improve I tried out the problem in Java, a language without fanciness, where all types are explicit, and whose compiler optimizations I mostly understand.

+The results?

+    Python:     200 ms
+    Julia:      200 to 800 ms  # I don't know what's going on here
+    Clojure:    550 ms

+    Java        190 ms

+Java is not significantly faster.
+This also surprised me.
+In particular it probably answers the question *"Can more type information accelerate the Clojure/Julia solutions?"* with the answer *No*.

+Evidently this problem is bound by data structure implementations.

+### Code

+The Java standard library has the data structures we need but fancy operations like `groupby` are absent and difficult to create.

+{% gist 8387373 %}

+## Conclusions

+I no longer feel guilty about using Python for this kind of data analytic operation and I'm more optimistic about its use in data analytics in general.

 ## Appendix